fandrademay/felixam-dev/public/posts/welcome_post.md

-used Newtonian mechanics to predict the position of the then-undiscovered planet [Neptune](https://wikipedia.org/wiki/Neptune) after analyzing perturbations in the orbit of [Uranus](https://wikipedia.org/wiki/Uranus).
+used Newtonian mechanics to predict the position of the then-undiscovered planet [Neptune](https://wikipedia.org/wiki/Neptune) after analysing perturbations in the orbit of [Uranus](https://wikipedia.org/wiki/Uranus).

 ***